Despical/CommandFramework/.github/README.md

 	}

 	@Command(
+			name = "customParams",
+			min = 1
+	)
+	// If command is executed with only one argument then the default value will be accepted.
+	// Otherwise, the given argument will be converted to specified type, in this case an int.
+	// If parameter is not annotated by @Default then command will throw an exception on execution.
+	// See the wiki page for creating custom parameters using @Param and @Default annotations. public void customParamsCommand(CommandArguments arguments,
+									@Param("secondAsInt")
+									@Default("50")
+									int secondArg) {
+		arguments.sendMessage("Second argument as integer is " + secondArg);
+	}

+	@Command(
 			name = "confirmationTest"
 	)
 	@Confirmation(
 			message = "Are you sure, if so, please execute command again to confirm.", expireAfter = 10,
 			bypassPerm = "confirmation.bypass",
 			timeUnit = TimeUnit.SECONDS,
 			overrideConsole = true
 	)
 	public void confirmationCommand(CommandArguments arguments) {
 		arguments.sendMessage("Confirmation successful.");